Teradata/developer-resources/docs/explore-and-analyze-data/index.md

 ---
 id: explore-analyze
-title: Teradata - using AI Unlimited
+title: Explore and analyze data
-description: As a data scientist or data engineer, learn how you can use AI Unlimited.
+description: Learn how to use AI Unlimited projects to run analytics workloads.
 sidebar_label: Explore and analyze data
 sidebar_position: 2
 pagination_prev: null